techidaily/site-facebook/source/_posts/conquer-the-profile-picture-update-quagmire-on-facebook.md

 Close

  You should now have your new Facebook profile picture by following these steps.
-Keep in mind that you can also add a frame to your profile picture and choose whether or not your Facebook Friends are alerted to your change, in addition to controlling[which Facebook friends can see you online](https://www.makeuseof.com/tag/decide-which-facebook-friends-see-you-online-and-which-dont-the-easy-way/) .
+Keep in mind that you can also add a frame to your profile picture and choose whether or not your Facebook Friends are alerted to your change, in addition to controlling [which Facebook friends can see you online](https://www.makeuseof.com/tag/decide-which-facebook-friends-see-you-online-and-which-dont-the-easy-way/) .

 ## Updating Your Facebook Profile Picture